koenrane/KR-new-site/content/and-my-axiom-insights-from-computability-and-logic.md

 ## 12: Models

-Coming out of linear algebra with a "isomorphism ≟ bijection" confusion, the treatment in this chapter laid the conceptual foundation for my later understanding homomorphisms.
+Coming out of linear algebra with an "isomorphism ≟ bijection" confusion, the treatment in this chapter laid the conceptual foundation for my later understanding homomorphisms.
 That is, a key part of the "meaning" of mathematical objects lies not just in their number, but in how they relate to one another.

 This chapter is also great for disassociating baggage we might naïvely assign to words on the page, underlining the role of syntax as pointers to mathematical objects.